How To Sound Less Like a Tourist in Portuguese Restaurants

 Think, giant platters of fresh crabs, shrimp, and clams all while drinking wine and beer with your friends.
 It’s a loud, fun, and uniquely Portuguese experience, but it comes with its own specific vocabulary.

-To help you navigate it like a pro, I’ve put together a dedicated guide to essential marisqueira vocabulary.
+To help you navigate it like a pro, I’ve also put together a dedicated guide to essential marisqueira vocabulary.

 Conclusion

 You’ve got this.
-Seriously.
 It takes practice, and you might still mess up (I still do!), but every effort is appreciated.
 Now go out there and order something delicious.

 Frequently Asked Questions